VMFS Recovery™: saving scan results to speed up repeating disk scans

 Additional logging and options

-It is possible to set up additional logging about software work at the Developers page.
+It is possible to set up additional logging about software work on the Developers page.
 It may be useful if you experience any software crashes.
-To do this specify a path with file name at the “File Name Log” parameter, check “Additional debug msg” and “Save Log” options.
+To do this specify a path with a file name at the “File Name Log” parameter, and check “Additional debug msg” and “Save Log” options.

 Using previously stored scan cache

-In order to use previously saved scan cache, please reopen Developer tab as described above and specify path to scan cache at the "Read Sectors" parameter in corresponding section.
-Change “Write Sectors” parameters to use different file name.
+In order to use the previously saved scan cache, please reopen the Developer tab as described above and specify the path to scan cache at the "Read Sectors" parameter in the corresponding section.
+Change “Write Sectors” parameters to use different file names.

-If everything was set up correctly, you'll see a following warning message: “Sector cache found with sectors inside.
-Would you like to use it?”
+If everything was set up correctly, you'll see the following warning message: “Sector cache

 Cleaning the settings

-Please be advised: scan cache will be used every time disk with the corresponding file system is opened.
-Currently, there is no check for different disks and thus once set up scan cache for VMFS(or any other) disk will be applied for any other VMFS disk, which will lead to incorrect results of the scan.
-To avoid such a situation it's important to clear all setting to default, I'd advise deleting the “FSM.ini” file at the software's directory.
+Please be advised: scan cache will be used every time the disk with the corresponding file system is opened.
+Currently, there is no check for different disks and thus once up scan cache for VMFS(or any other) disk will be applied for any other VMFS disk, which will lead to incorrect results of the scan.
+To avoid such a situation it's important to clear all settings to default, I'd advise deleting the “FSM.ini” file to the software's directory.